Free Credit Information Sources

 There are several alternate information sources for credit management.
 In addition to paid credit reports, there is free information that can help detect and determine when to list a delinquent commercial customer for collection.
 When a commercial customer starts to go into arears it pays to do some basic free research.

-If you have a proper credit agreement with a credit waiver then it is wise to pull a credit bureau, or credit report to get a snapshot of your customer???s present credit status.
-However, sometimes their credit bureau may look okay but doesn???t represent recent events.
+If you have a proper credit agreement with a credit waiver then it is wise to pull a credit bureau, or credit report to get a snapshot of your customer's present credit status.
+However, sometimes their credit bureau may look okay but doesn't represent recent events.
 Either way, it pays to tap into some of the free information sources below:

 Your industry grapevine is one of the best free sources a credit manager can have.
 A good example is when a commercial customer loses a major contract.
 Sooner, or later, the rumors will hit the industry grapevine.
 Often a rumor like this can be confirmed, or discredited, with some simple google searches and information gleaned from the rumored major contract company website.